ChamilSachintha/ChamilSachintha/README.md

 <h2 align="left">Hi👋!
-My name is Chamil Sachintha and I'm a Computer Engineering undergraduate.</h2>
+My name is Chamil Sachintha and I'm an Associate UI/UX Engineer.</h2>
-<h3 align="left">I am passionate about developing full-stack, front-end applications and designing UI/UX and have a good point of view on colors.</h3>
+<h3 align="left">I am passionate about developing front-end applications and designing UI/UX and have a good point of view on colors.</h3>

 ###